AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-preview-topics.md

 **Properties**

 View the properties of the selected topic.
-Based on your AEM version, you could see properties like metadata, schedule \(de\)activation, references, document state and more.
+Based on your Adobe Experience Manager version, you could see properties like metadata, schedule \(de\)activation, references, document state and more.

 >[!NOTE]
 >